 Sexual misconduct by a staff member at a halfway house or other type of treatment facility should not occur.
 In order to have a case against the facility, you will need to show that the facility knew or should have know of the behavior of this individual.
 For example, if the individual had acted...Read more »

 The answer to your questions depends on if your husband is covered under workers compensation related to his job.
-The crux of the issue will depend on his employment status: if he is an employee v. independent contractor and if he was 'in the course' of his employment at the time of the crash.
-If...Read more »
+The crux of the issue will depend on his employment status: if he is an employee v. independent contractor and if he was 'in the course' of his employment at the time of the...Read more »

 Over medication of nursing home patients is a major problem.
 In some instances facilities intentionally provide the medication to sedate patients and make them easier to care for.
 In other instances, the over-medication may be less intentional-- in either respect, the over-medication of nursing...Read more »